 We have found a consistent formula, so we now completely understand what the numbers in section one represent.

 (By the way, here is the secret pattern that I said sharp-eyed readers might have spotted, back when we were first experimenting with these numbers.
 Looking closely at the equations would reveal that when files had the same first number, they also had the same leftover difference.
-This is because this difference was always just twice the value of the first number.
+This is because this difference was always just twice the value of the first number plus four.
 It's not an obvious pattern, but it's one that a meticulous or lucky person might have noticed.)

 So we can now characterize the file as having three main sections: